 Low literacy can be a key contributor to the root causes of crime.
-B.C.
-Corrections helps people under its supervision make a new start by teaching them to read, write and learn the skills they need to live independently.
+BC Corrections works with local school districts and literacy organizations to help people under supervision make a new start by teaching them to read, write and learn the skills they need to live independently.

-B.C.
-Corrections delivers programs in plain-language to ensure offenders with low literacy understand and benefit fully from our programs.
+We deliver programs in plain-language to ensure people in custody with low literacy understand and benefit fully from our programs.

 More than Reading and Writing

 Basic literacy means being able to read and write, but the skills needed to navigate the world successfully go beyond the basics.
 Full literacy involves:

 - Making use of information in forms, maps, schedules and other documents.

 - Understanding math well enough to balance accounts, calculate tips or review receipts.

 - Solving problems by creating and carrying out a plan.